Raymi306/python-tutorial-codeblocks/app/templates/21_operators.md

 ```
 ### and
 You may combine conditions and require that both hold True with 'and'.
+Given the expression "x and y", "x" is evaluated first.
+If it is false, "x" is returned, otherwise "y" is evaluated and returned.
 ```py
 >>> 3 > 1 and 3 < 1000
 True